Find a. (fog) (x) b. (go f) (x) f(x) = 4-x, g(x) = 2x² +x+5

 Function Composition

 Function composition involves combining two functions, where the output of one function becomes the input of another.
-In this case, (f o g)(x) means applying g first and then applying f to the result of g.
+In this case, (f o g)(x) means applying g first and then applying f to the result.
 Understanding how to correctly perform this operation is essential for solving the problem.

 Recommended video: